 During the program, each candidate develops a personal learning contract that defines the student's individual goals and measures of achievement.
-The personal learning contract includes, with faculty guidance and supervision, the design, implementation, and evaluation of a planned change project that is written up as a formal research report.
+The personal learning contract includes, with faculty guidance and supervision, the design, implementation, and evaluation of a planned change project that becomes a formal written research report.